jatla00/script.gamestarter/README.md

 ## Frontends

 #### RetroArch:
 The easiest and fastest way of retrogaming is using [Retroarch](http://www.libretro.com/).

-![screenshot-retroarch-](https://github.com/bite-your-idols/gamestarter-openelec/raw/master/assets/screenshot-retroarch.gif)

 The first time RetroArch is launched I recommend to update everything (Settings menu> Online Updater).
 Then you can create your own playlists, start games, change cores, user dynamic wallpapers, boxarts, update cores... just like in [Lakka](http://www.lakka.tv/) distro!!

-###### Tip:
+![screenshot-retroarch-](https://github.com/bite-your-idols/gamestarter-openelec/raw/master/assets/screenshot-retroarch.gif)

 You can create a custom skin menu shortcut or you can [remap your remote](http://kodi.wiki/view/HOW-TO:Modify_keymaps) and assign to a key the following action:
 ```
 XBMC.System.Exec("/storage/.kodi/addons/script.gamestarter/resources/bin/gamestarter.sh retroarch")